Janjre/my-onix-scripts/README.md

 Converts a png to a minecraft build using a colour -> block mapping

 ## Note block song maker
 Work in progress.
 Turns a midi file into a note block song by mapping midi instruments to note blocks.
+This is not included as it is not working right now .

 ## Easy commands
 Lets you run commands on an entity selection easily not yet finnished